32 astonishing things you never knew about North Korea

 It's a beautiful country

-“I think the biggest surprise though was just the sheer beauty of the landscapes we were travelling in," says Tom.
-"The mountains were beautiful, and as we were trekking in autumn all of the trees displayed amazing colours of reds, and orange.”
+McShane found himself bowled over by the sheer beauty of North Korea's landscapes.
+"The mountains were incredible, and as we were trekking in autumn all of the trees displayed amazing colours of reds and orange," he remembers.

 The food is surprisingly good